chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 ### Generating all possible covariate combinations

-In a single function, we'll specify all of the explanatory variables for both stages of our full model and then generate all the possible combinations of those variables.
-This is possible through the use of the `expand.grid()`, which generates the cartesian product of the supplied values.
-Although our end goal is to create a model formula, `exapand.grid()` outputs a `data.frame` object, where each row represents a nested model formula.
+In a single function, we'll specify all of the explanatory variables for both stages of our global model and then generate all the possible combinations of those variables.
+We can do this using the `expand.grid()` function, which generates the cartesian product of the supplied values.
+Although our end goal is to create a model formula, `exapand.grid()` outputs a `data.frame` object, where each row represents a nested model equation.
 We'll convert these rows to formulas in the next step.

-It's important to note here that we assume the original data has a "dummy" column which is just filled with 1s.
-In this example from my thesis, `efforDays` and `effortHours` are categorical variable and should not be smoothed with the smoothing function `s()`, which `yr`, `lat`, and `lon` are continuous and should be smoothed to make use of the power of GAMs.
+It's important to note here that we assume the original data has a "dummy" column, which is just a column (variable) downfilled with 1s.
+In this example from my thesis, `efforDays` and `effortHours` are categorical variable and should not be smoothed with the smoothing function, `s()`, while `yr`, `lat`, and `lon` are continuous and should be smoothed to make use of the power of GAMs.

 ```r
 count = expand.grid(